DipanshuShukla/Stateful-TODO-using-DOM/README.md

 ## Features

 - **Add Tasks**: Users can add new tasks to the todo list.
-- **Mark as Completed**: Tasks can be marked as completed, visually differentiating them from incomplete tasks.
 - **Delete Tasks**: Users can remove tasks from the list.
 - **Persistent State**: The state of the todo list (tasks added, completed, or deleted) persists during the session.